 Hydrate with Fruit

 Many fruits contain a lot of water.
 Take the obvious one, for example – watermelon.
 Watermelon is a sweet and healthy way to hydrate.
 It is a terrific source of the antioxidant, lycopene and vitamins C, A, and B6.
 It also contains a lot of water — a great way to keep hydrated in the hot sun!
 One cup of watermelon contains about 60 calories, zero fat, and counts as one fruit serving.

 Food for Thought

 Check out the calorie content in the following beverages.
 Couldn’t you replace one of these with a tall, cool glass of H2O?

 Starbucks Venti Cappuccino.
 A 20 ounce serving equals 200 calories.

 Burger King large Coke.
 A 32 ounce serving equals 310 calories.

 After being asked by someone, I asked my Doctor why people need to urinate so much at night time.
 Imagine my surprise when this simple question led to a heart attack discussion!

-Answer from my Cardiac Doctor
+Answer from a Cardiac Doctor

 Gravity holds water in the lower part of your body when you are upright (legs swell).
 When you lie down and the lower body (legs and etc) seeks level with the kidneys it is then that the kidneys remove the water because it is easier.
 This then ties in with the last statement!